Hannah Wilson (Home and Away): Paralysis

 For the 2014 series finale, Home and Away devised a bus crash story for their annual "cliffhanger".
 Hannah is one of the characters caught in the accident.
 Sophie becomes increasingly unhinged in the aftermath of Nate's infidelity and causes their vehicle to crash into the bus.
 The crash leaves Hannah and several other character's lives in danger.
 When the show returned in 2015, Hannah is seriously injured in the accident and is impaled by a piece of metal which lodges in her spine.
 Nate rushes to free her and save her life.
 It was played out as a "touch and go as to whether she will survive" scenario.
 Hannah is freed from the wreckage after drifting in and out of consciousness due to pain.
 But the "real battle" to survive starts in hospital when she is rushed into surgery.
 After, Nate informs Hannah that she has two crushed vertebrae and that she may never walk again.
 Howarth branded it an "horrific" situation for her character.
 First she believes she might not live and secondly she faces the prospect of being permanently paralysed.
 This leaves Hannah without any hope.
 Her nursing profession also plays a part in Hannah's pessimistic attitude.
 Howarth added that "Hannah knows what it means to be injured.
 So, no matter how much Nate assures her she will heal, she knows the facts."

 Howarth began researching paralysis and read about people's experiences living with the condition.
-She found it difficult to comprehend to because she believed it an impossible situation to come to terms with.
+She found it difficult to comprehend because she believed it an impossible situation to come to terms with.
 She wanted to do the story "justice" and make it believable to respect those who really do lose their ability to walk.
 Howarth added "at the same time, you can really only go as far as the script takes you and, of course, it's television and it's going to be exaggerated a little."